How to Clean up Air Pollution Inside Your Home

 Now my family and I can “breathe easier,” both literally and figuratively.

-I love that when I move to the higher elevations, next year, in Park City, Utah—out of the inversion, finally, when my youngest heads off to college!—I can take these portable units with me.
+I love that when I moved to the higher elevations in Park City, Utah—out of the inversion, finally, when my youngest headed off to college!—I was able to take these portable units with me.

 Enjoy Cleaner Air at Home

 My hope is that this helps you, on your road to health.
 So many folks I talk with, on my many lecture tours over the years, have unexplained symptoms that doctors haven’t been able to diagnose.